Jehovah's Witnesses vs The Bible

 According to 2Tim 3:16, Solomon was inspired to write Ecclesiastes, but the catch is: his comments essentially represent a world view— a philosophy of life under the sun —rather than a book of either history, revelation, or prophecy.

-In other words: Solomon's observations are limited to the scope of empirical evidence and human experience; a perception of reality moderated by what we can see for ourselves going on around us in the physical universe rather than the spiritual— which is at least one of the reasons why Ecclesiastes appeals to cultists, atheists, and agnostics, et al.
+In other words: Solomon's observations are limited to the scope of empirical evidence and human experience; a perception of reality moderated by what we can see for ourselves going on around us in the natural universe rather than the supernatural— which is at least one of the reasons why Ecclesiastes appeals to cultists, atheists, and agnostics, et al.